260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Some people think that it’s only a part-time gig, or something that students do for work experience.

 Other people confuse 'bicycle mechanic' with ‘bicycle assembler’.
-A bicycle assembler primarily takes a bike out of a box, fits the bars, front wheel and saddle, then puts it out for sale.
+A bicycle assembler takes a bike out of a box, fits the bars, front wheel and saddle, then puts it out for sale.
 While assemblers will often refer to themselves as bicycle mechanics, it’s a different job.

 For the purpose of this post, a bicycle mechanic is someone who services all facets of a bicycle and is involved in the work's deep problem-solving aspects.